Somadevv/Rcalculator/README.md

 * For users using any other IDE you will need to find out how to launch this project on the respective IDE

-* Open your IDE of choice and open a terminal window in a directory of your choice
+* Open your IDE of choice then open its terminal window (CLI) and locate the projects directory

-* Use the 'git clone' command in terminal followed by the copied git URL.
+* Use the 'git clone' command in the terminal followed by the copied git URL

 * A clone of the project will be created locally on your machine.